nickpoerio/DRLND-collaboration_competition/Report.md

 About the network side, I'd like to test also a solution using just the shared space for the last layer in the critic: convergence might be more difficult, but then the learning slope could be steeper.

-Last but not least, I'd like to compare the performance of my MADDPG with Evolutionary strategy
+Last but not least, I'd like to compare the performance of my MADDPG with Evolutionary strategy.